mohammedfirdouss/mohammedfirdouss/README.md

-Hi there 👋

-Hi there 👋 im Mohammed Firdouss
+Hi there 👋 im Mohammed Firdous

 Im currently working on anything that piques my interest.
 Feel free to look at my projects and have a great day!